 Your study space should be organized as well.
 The less clutter and distraction, the better you will be able to use your study skills.
 Be sure your study space has all the supplies that you need right within reach.
 That way, your studying will not be interrupted by a search for that missing pencil or stapler.

-Graduate school engages the student in more reading than perhaps ever before.
+Graduate school engages the student in more reading than perhaps ever before, even in degrees you might not expect to have much reading, such as animation, web design, or video game design.
 The ability to glean meaning from readings quickly and efficiently is another of the critical study skills in graduate school.
 You should schedule time to read and take periodic breaks to keep the information fresh.

 When you were back in grade school you may have learned the "SQ3R" method for reading comprehension.
 Each of the characters in the acronym stands for one step in the reading process.
 The "S" stands for "survey."
 During the survey step, you read the headings and summaries in the text.
 "Q" stands for "question," and prompts you to pose questions to yourself about each section of the reading.